 I joined Schneider Electric Brazil in 2012 as a Marketing Intern.
 Looking back, I realize that I could get amazing mentoring and advice from many leaders around the world, which has been fundamental to grow my career.
-Now, working in the Global HR team to lead the Global student competition, named Go Green in the City, I’ve connected with some of the colleagues in Schneider, who were recruited from Go Green in the City.
+Now, working in the Global HR team to lead the Global student competition, named Schneider Go Green I’ve connected with some of the colleagues in Schneider, who were recruited from Schneider Go Green.
 They share here precious pieces of career tips that will help young professionals to boost their career.

 1. Enjoy each stage

 “Starting a work career is exciting, first day in the office is always special and memorable.
 Remember the passion when you enter the work force and pursue your dream.
 Whichever assignment given to you, work on it with all your heart and passion.
 Every effort counts and it helps to sharpen your skills for next step in your career.”

 – Su-Jin NG, SE Green The World University Challenge participant in 2009